 3. Avoid fear-based decisions

 A pandemic can lead to hasty decisions, such as panic selling or buying stocks on an impulse.
 It could also make you more vulnerable to fraud.
-Fraudsters exploit fear with fake investment scams, such as schemes to quickly recover financial losses or next “hot stock” based on false rumours, such as a virus cure.
+Fraudsters exploit fear with fake investment scams, such as schemes to quickly recover financial losses or next “hot stock” based on false rumours.

 4. Review your financial goals